This BSP has been built against revision 8639a836d388812887ecd28bd4e7c66a7763ee8e of meta-intel and the Yocto Project 1.1.1 release.

 In order to build an image with BSP support for a given release, you need to download the corresponding BSP tarball from the 'Board Support Package (BSP) Downloads' page of the Yocto Project website.

-Having done that, and assuming you extracted the BSP tarball contents at the top-level of your yocto build tree, you can build a cedartrail image by adding the location of the meta-cedartrail layer to bblayers.conf, along with the meta-intel layer itself (to access common metadata shared between BSPs) e.g.:
+Having done that, and assuming you extracted the BSP tarball contents at the top-level of your yocto build tree, you can build a cedartrail image by adding the location of the meta-cedartrail layer to bblayers.conf e.g.:

-To enable the cedartrail layer that supports Power VR graphics, add the cedartrail MACHINE to local.conf:
+If you want to enable the layer that supports Power VR graphics add the following to the local.conf file:

 MACHINE ?= "cedartrail"